hanrichard/bus-report-test/README.md

   - Typography

-- When we hit save notes button, the notes will be shown straigtaway and button will be hidden for now
+- When we hit the save notes button, the notes will be shown straightaway and the button will be hidden for now.

-- If there will be no result, "No results" message will be shown
+- If there are no results, a "No results" message will be shown.

-- Currently, we fetch the data from json file stored in the public folder, however, in the prod env, we need to fetch from real api
+- Currently, we fetch the data from JSON format file stored in the public folder.
+However, in the prod env, we need to fetch from the real api endpoint.

 ### Screenshots